tim-hellhake/netgear-adapter/README.md

 You'll then set the password for the router you'd like to control and click _Apply_.

 After this, your router should appear when you click the button to add new things on the home screen.

+# Credits

+This add-on was originally created by Michael Stegeman (@mrstegeman).